 By default, PSAMM fba will use the biomass function designated in the central model file as the objective function.
-If the biomass tag is not defined in a model.yaml file or if you want to use a different reaction as the objective function, you can simply specify what the reaction ID is at the end of the command.
+If the biomass tag is not defined in a model.yaml file or if you want to use a different reaction as the objective function, you can simply specify it using the --objective option.
 For example to maximize the citrate synthase reactions, CS, the command would be as follows:

+'''

-(psamm-env) \$ psamm-model fba CS
+(psamm-env) $ psamm-model fba --objective=CS

+'''